Gen Z Sleep Crisis: Why Young People Aren't Sleeping & How to Fix It

 Build Consistent Sleep Hygiene

-Healthy sleep hygiene includes going to bed and waking up at the same time daily, keeping the bedroom cool and dark, and using the bed only for sleep.
-Consistency trains the brain to recognize when it's time to rest, making sleep easier and more restorative.
+Go to bed and wake at the same time daily, keep the bedroom cool and dark, and use the bed only for sleep.
+Read our full sleep hygiene guide for detailed strategies.

 Frequently Asked Questions About the Gen Z Sleep Crisis

 Gen Z's sleep struggles are real, but they don't have to define their future health.
-With a few simple changes—limiting screen time, reducing stress, improving sleep hygiene, and addressing mental health—Gen Z can begin to improve their sleep habits and reclaim their rest.
-The key is understanding the importance of sleep for overall well-being and making small, consistent adjustments to daily routines.
+With consistent changes — limiting screen time, reducing stress, improving sleep hygiene, and addressing mental health — Gen Z can reclaim their rest.

-- Start with one change at a time—don't try to overhaul your entire routine overnight.
-Pick the issue that affects you most (screens, stress, or caffeine) and tackle it first.
+- Start with one change at a time — pick the issue that affects you most (screens, stress, or caffeine) and tackle it first

-- Consistency matters more than perfection.
-Stick with your new habits for at least 2-4 weeks before evaluating their effectiveness.
+- Consistency matters more than perfection — stick with new habits for at least 2-4 weeks before evaluating their effectiveness

-- Track your progress using apps or a sleep journal.
-Understanding patterns helps you identify what works and what doesn't for your unique body.
+- Track your progress using a sleep journal or app to identify what works for your unique body

-- Seek professional help if sleep issues persist beyond 2-3 months.
-Sleep disorders are medical conditions that often require professional intervention.
+- Seek professional help if sleep issues persist beyond 2-3 months — sleep disorders are medical conditions